Service Level Agreements Explained: How to Write One

 2. Check service levels

-Service levels refer to the service output using measurable terms, which may vary and look different depending on the services a service provider is offering.
-For example, a call center may define service level as the number of calls they answer, whereas a product manufacturing unit may define their service level in terms of numbers of units they produce every day.
+Service levels refer to the service output, measured in terms that may vary and appear different depending on the services a service provider offers.
+For example, a call center may define service level as the number of calls they answer, whereas a product manufacturing unit may define its service level in terms of the number of units they produce every day.
 Consider working with stakeholders from both sides to verify service deliverables and their deadlines.

 3. Define service performance metrics

 Service performance metrics refer to key indicators companies use to measure the efficiency of a service provided by a service provider.
-These metrics allow companies to evaluate whether the service provider is meeting mutually agreed upon SLA management metrics.
+These metrics enable companies to assess whether the service provider is meeting the mutually agreed-upon SLA management metrics.

 4. Prepare the SLA document